Athirty4: Notable works

 One of his most recent works, called Product Placement, focused on the subject of litter.
 He created a wooden bin and filled it with hand-crafted plaster of Paris objects, all based on real pieces of litter that he'd picked up during his time as a litter picker.
 He erected the bin on St. Giles, Oxford.
-He also placed the remainder of his litter-inspired plaster of Paris artworks on pavements and roads in Oxford, and a number of other cities.
+He also placed the remainder of his litter-inspired plaster of Paris artworks on pavements and roads in Oxford and several other cities.
 Speaking about the project, he said, "We're all so used to seeing litter on our streets, a permanent tide mark, if you like, that it will be hard for people to differentiate my artworks from real litter."

-During July 2022, Athirty4 screwed a full-size lifebuoy to a wooden hoarding on Catte Street, Oxford, which drew attention to the UK's cost of living crisis.
-Above the lifebuoy a sign read: “If you are drowning in the cost of living crisis, the government would like to offer you this lifebuoy ring to help you keep your head above the water.
-Note: you must provide your own screwdriver to remove the lifebuoy ring from its location.”
+During July 2022, Athirty4 screwed a full-size lifebuoy to a wooden hoarding on Catte Street, Oxford, which drew attention to the UK's cost-of-living crisis.
+Above the lifebuoy, a sign read: “If you are drowning in the cost-of-living crisis, the government would like to offer you this lifebuoy ring to help you keep your head above the water.
+Note: You must provide your own screwdriver to remove the lifebuoy ring from its location.”

+In April 2023, Athirty4 placed hundreds of pink toy soldiers in the John Radcliffe Hospital in Oxford.
+The soldiers had hand-made pink hearts on their backs and also featured small messages attached to the ends of their guns.
+One message read, 'Sending our doctors and nurses some love bombs'.
+The project was called The Pink Army and it supported the junior doctors' strike, which took place between Tuesday 11 April until Saturday 15th.

+During March 2024, Athirty4 altered an Oxford 'Twin City' sign on the Eastern Bypass (A4142), adding a new section over the top of it with a tongue-in-cheek message printed on it, which read, "Affordable housing, free-flowing traffic, zero rough sleepers, low-retail rental and safe cycling".
+And in small print at the bottom, "And then Alice awoke to find that it was all a dream!"

+In December 2024, @Athirty4 used over 20 Dallas Simpson reproduction paintings as a source of inspiration for a project called "Brave New World".
+He reworked Simpson's reproductions by adding a speech bubble to each image.
+The speech bubbles comprised messages relating to contemporary themes such as AI technology, identity politics, social media, consumerism and more.
+He then surreptitiously placed his reimagined artworks in over 15 charity shop windows in Oxford.
+He didn't add a price tag to his images, as he wanted the charity shops to decide the value of each artwork.